 As with any medical procedure, there can be complications or an unanticipated result.
 Some complications that patients undergoing wisdom tooth extraction may experience include:

 - damage to the sensory nerve that supplies sensation to the lips and tongue

 - sinus communication

 - dry sockets

 After the procedure, our assistants will review your post-operative instructions with your escort.
 We ask that you follow these instructions closely, as they will make you most comfortable following your procedure.
 If you were sedated, you will be comfortable and drowsy when you leave the office.
 Most patients prefer to go home and rest with no other physical or scholastic activities planned for a few days.
 With any medical procedure, there can be unexpected results.
 These can include delayed healing, infection and post-operative numbness or tingling in your lip, chin, or tongue.
-Dr. Dingman or Dr. Glenn will review relevant post-operative events with you and answer any questions during your office visit.
+Dr. Dingman will review relevant post-operative events with you and answer any questions during your office visit.

 Damage to Sensory Nerve:

 A primary concern is a nerve within the lower jaw bone that supplies feeling to the lower lip, chin, and tongue.
 This nerve is frequently very close to the roots of the lower wisdom teeth.
 Having these teeth out between the ages of 12 and 18 usually provides shorter roots so that the nerve is not so close to the roots of these teeth.
 Occasionally, when the teeth are removed, and especially in older patients, the nerve can become injured.
 When local anesthesia wears off, you may experience a tingling or numbing sensation in the lower lip, chin, or tongue.
 Should this occur, it is usually temporary and will resolve gradually over a period of weeks or months.
 On rare occasions it can result in a permanent alteration of sensation similar to having local anesthesia.
 We feel that you should be aware of this possibility before consenting to surgery.